cfinnberg/html5-games-workshop/src/content/coach-guide/index_en.md

 ### Preparations

-Make sure that all participants can **run a local server** in their machines _before_ the event starts (point them to the [_Setup your machine for HTML5 game development_ en/guides/setup/setup-your-machine/) guide).
+Make sure that all participants can **run a local server** in their machines _before_ the event starts (point them to the [_Setup your machine for HTML5 game development_](/en/guides/setup/setup-your-machine/) guide).
 For people with Mac or Linux machines this is trivial and can be explained at the event (i.e. Python –which comes with a local server– comes pre-installed in these OS), but people running Windows will probably need to download additional software.

 It's convenient that an **introduction to game development** is delivered.
 You can use [this presentation deck](https://belen-albeza.github.io/intro-gamedev/#1) by Belén for this matter.
 The goal is to provide some basic game development concepts (such as what is a sprite, a bitmap font, game states, etc.) as well as motivation and reasons to **make games for the Web**.